THE MOST COMMON QUESTIONS REGARDING PRIVATE 2ND MORTGAGES AND EQUITY LOANS

 Answer: The time put into smaller and larger sized mortgages are generally the same.
 It would not fair to charge 10% fee on a larger mortgage, and it also would not be cost effective to reduce the fee on a smaller sized mortgage.
 Every situation is different, and there are cases where an exception is warranted.

-Answer: On your typical residential property in an urban centre, private lenders will loan up to 80% of the property value.
+Answer: Wondering how much equity can you take out of your home?
+On your typical residential property in an urban centre, private lenders will loan up to 80% of the property value.
 We do have access to lenders that will lend greater than 80%, but there needs to be a either a clear and quick exit strategy and/or a favorable 1st mortgage in place.
 Smaller rural communities are generally maxed out at 60% of the property value, with some lenders in the network that will consider 70%. ***Some exceptions apply to all files. ***

 Answer: Pre-payment penalties vary depending on the type of deal and the objective, but the common industry standard on closed mortgages is 3-months interest pre-payment, or a fixed percentage of original registered principal amounts.
 Some provide open or partially open options.
 No pre-payment penalties will apply to a fully open mortgage.
 FAQ 10: How long does the process take?
 Answer: The process is relatively fast provided we are receiving requested documents in a timely fashion.
 On average, once an appraisal, application, and supporting documents are received, a commitment can be issues in 3 days or less, but in many cases within 24 hours